elgeeko1/roon-server-docker/README.md

 This is the simplest way to run the docker container.
 Run using privileged execution mode and host network mode:

+#### Run host container (no support for local audio)

-Without support for sound output from devices local to the roon server (USB, built-in):
+Run the host container without support for sound output from devices local to the roon server (USB, built-in):

 ```bash
 docker run \